Online Class: Understanding the Americans with Disability Act

 • Assessment: Lesson 9 Quiz

-In this lesson, we are going to discuss what being compliant with Title II of the ADA means to a few different areas of the public sector.
+Under Title II of the ADA, public sector organizations are required to ensure their programs and facilities are accessible to individuals with disabilities, thus preventing discrimination.
+This entails providing essential services, reasonable accommodations, and undertaking regular self-evaluation surveys.
 Additional lesson topics: Equal Access to Public Services Under Title II of the Americans with Disabilities Act ADA ; Service Animals and Emotional Support Animals: Where are they allowed and under what conditions?
-10 Total Points

 • Assessment: Lesson 10 Quiz